WiegandTim/ERT_permafrost_pingos/README.md

 Specify the parameters below.
 You can do so in the list `inparams` to enable multiprocessing.

 ### Parameters
-- `infolder`: Folder with input files and workspace, necessary
+- `infolder`: Folder with input files and workspace, necessary parameter
-- `inlist`: List of input files, necessary
+- `inlist`: List of input files, necessary parameter
-- `ymin`: Minimum y-axis value in plot, let more space when plotting scatter plot and violin plots, necessary
+- `ymin`: Minimum y-axis value of output plot, let more space when plotting additional scatter plot and violin plots, necessary parameter
-- `ymax`: Maximum y-axis value in plot, necessary
+- `ymax`: Maximum y-axis value of output plot, necessary parameter
-- `y_steps`: Distance between y axis ticks in m, default: 10
+- `y_steps`: Distance between y axis ticks/labels in m, default: 10
 - `fig_width`: Width of figure in cm, there is no full control on `fig_width` and `fig_height` due to equal aspect ratio of x and y axis, default: 16
 - `fig_height`: Height of figure in cm, there is no full control on `fig_width` and `fig_height` due to equal aspect ratio of x and y axis, default: 16
 - `apply_scatter`: Whether to apply a scatter plot of resistivity and sensitivity, default: True
-- `apply_ZoI`: Whether to apply Zone of Interest (ZOI) below the mound feature(s), default: True
+- `apply_ZoI`: Whether to apply a Zone of Interest (ZOI) below the mound feature(s), default: True
-- `apply_violin`: Whether to apply violin plots of resistivity and sensitivity in ZOI and TES (full trapezoidal/triangular ERT section, that is covered by data points), default: True
+- `apply_violin`: Whether to apply violin plots of resistivity and sensitivity of ZOI and TES (full trapezoidal/triangular ERT section that is covered by data points), default: True
-- `pingo_xmin`: List of min x-values for pings, default: []
+- `pingo_xmin`: Distance along the profile where the pingo/permafrost mound starts ("foot" of the pingo), relevant for ZOI creation, give different start values when more than one pingo/mound in the transect should be considered, default: []
-- `pingo_xmax`: List of max x-values for pings, default: []
+- `pingo_xmax`: Distance along the profile where the pingo/permafrost mound ends ("foot" of the pingo), relevant for ZOI creation, give different end values when more than one pingo/mound in the transect should be considered, default: []
-- `spacing`: Electrode spacing, relevant for ZOI creation, default: 2
+- `spacing`: Electrode spacing in m, relevant for ZOI creation, as ZOI is located half the spacing below the surface of the pingo/mound, default: 2
 - `zoi_scaling`: Scaling factor for the lower, mirrored boundary of ZOI, default: 1 (no scaling)
-- `alayer_factor`: Additional factor for moving the whole ZOI, default: 0
+- `alayer_factor`: Additional factor for moving the whole ZOI, e.g., 5 moves the ZOI 5 * spacing downwards (e.g., to exclude the active layer), default: 0
-- `clabel_levels`: Factor to individually spezify sensitivity contour label levels, default: None
+- `clabel_levels`: Factor to individually specify sensitivity contour label levels, default: None
-- `roll_along`: Whether to exclude a triangle in between of two ERT measurements that form a roll-along measurement, specify x and y coordinates below, default: False
+- `roll_along`: Whether to exclude a triangle in between of two ERT measurements that form a roll-along measurement, if applying, specify x and y coordinates below, default: False
 - `empty_layout`: Whether to generate the plot without sensitivity contour lines, electrode positions and only showing TES, default: False
 - `ncol`: Number of columns in layout, default: 1
 - `cmin`: Minimum resistivity value for colourbar (logarithmic), default: 100
 - `cmax`: Maximum resistivity value for colourbar (logarithmic), default: 100000
-- `levels`: Number logarithmic value steps on colourbar, default: 4 (with `cmin` and `cmax` here: 100, 1000, 10000, 100000)
+- `levels`: Number logarithmic value steps on colourbar, default: 4 (here with `cmin` and `cmax`: 100, 1000, 10000, 100000)
-- `cross_ele`: Possibility to indicate a crossing ERT profile as 'x', default: None
+- `cross_ele`: Possibility to indicate a crossing ERT profile in the plot, default: None
 - `res_contours`: Possibility to draw specific resistivity contour lines (e.g., assumed frozen-unfrozen boundary), default: None
 - `mirror_profile`: Whether to mirror the profile horizontally, default: False
 - `outside_DOI_alpha`: Transparency of white bleaching of the area around TES, default: 0.5